 Button to complete the business ruleset creation.

 - Include in Accesslayer

 The button toggles, whether the specific business ruleset is fed into the accesslayer.
 If enabled, a priorization can be given.
-The priorization is used, when combining different business rulesets in the accesslayer: If two rulesets have a different result for a field, then the value of the higher priorized business ruleset is taken.
+The priorization is used, when combining different business rulesets in the accesslayer:

 - Is Error-Ruleset

 Defines the ruleset to be an error-view.
 The error-view will be mirrored into the errormart, as well as combined into an accesslayer-like errormart-view.

 Create an alias view (schema_name.view_name) on the database to mirror this business ruleset.
 When choosing a custom schema, make sure that the schema exists and dvb_user/dvb_admin have the grants to manage views in it.
 May not be one of staging, datavault_staging, datavault, business_rules, businessobjects.
 If alias_schema_id is accesslayer, best practice is to use same view_nq_id as business rule (this way stays unique).

 - The deletion of a business ruleset will:

 Remove the business ruleset from the accesslayer (if fed into the accesslayer)